Rochelle Park, New Jersey: Economy

-Companies with headquarters in Rochelle Park include the specialty retailer United Retail Group, which is a publicly traded company on the New York Stock Exchange. and the US Headquarters for United Kingdom based Cashback website TopCashback.
+Companies with headquarters in Rochelle Park include the specialty retailer United Retail Group, which is a publicly traded company on the New York Stock Exchange.

 Garden State Plaza is located in Paramus, near the border of Rochelle Park.

 Government

 Local government

 Rochelle Park is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2023, the members of the Rochelle Park Township Committee are Mayor Perrin Mosca (R, term on committee and as mayor ends December 31, 2023), Deputy Mayor Jen Appice (R, 2023), Gail Artola (R, 2025), Vincent Bessetti (R, 2024) and Linda Boniface (D, 2023).
+As of 2023, the members of the Rochelle Park Township Committee are Acting Mayor Jen Appice (R, term on committee and as mayor ends December 31, 2023), Perrin Mosca (R, 2023), Gail Artola (R, 2025), Vincent Bessetti (R, 2024) and Linda Boniface (D, 2023).

+In June 2023, Perrin Mosca was removed from office as mayor in a controversy based on his opposition to the township's raising of the rainbow flag; Jen Appice was chosen to serve as mayor on an acting basis.

 Federal, state, and county representation

 Rochelle Park is located in the 9th Congressional District and is part of New Jersey's 38th state legislative district.

-Prior to the 2011 reapportionment following the 2010 Census, Rochelle Park had been in the 37th state legislative district.
+Prior to the 2011 reapportionment following the 2010 census, Rochelle Park had been in the 37th state legislative district.
 In redistricting following the 2010 census, the township was in the 5th congressional district, which was in effect from 2013 to 2022.